 Please note that Parmigiano Reggiano is the only parmesan cheese.
 It is classified by the European Union as Protected Designation of Origin.
 It means that it is only produced in one area of Italy which is mainly Emilia-Romagna, nowhere else.
 Under Italian law, only cheese produced from this area can use the name Parmigiano Reggiano.
 If you click on the link to go to their official site, you will see the seal of Parmigiano Reggiano so you would know you are buying the real one.

 I am telling you this because I once bought a chunk of parmesan in a gourmet shop in another country.
 The color of the cheese did not convince me that it was the real thing and when I tasted it, it was completely another kind of cheese.
 It was properly labeled parmesan but it was not produced in Italy.

 The closest replacement you can use is Grana Padano, another kind of cheese produced in Italy.

 Enjoy this quick and easy side dish.
 Hold out on the cream and enjoy the simple flavors of the ingredients.

 Finocchi Gratinati (Fennel Gratin)Ingredients:

 - 1/2 cup grated Parmigiano Reggiano or Parmesan cheese

 - 3 tablespoons breadcrumbs

-- Combine all ingredients except extra virgin olive oil in a baking dish making sure that the fennel are coated well.
+- In a baking dish, combine all the ingredients except the extra virgin olive oil, making sure that they are mixed well.

-- Drizzle with a good amount of extra virgin olive oil, making sure that the fennel is coated well with oil.
+- Drizzle the extra virgin olive oil, making sure that the fennel are coated well.

-- Bake at a pre-heated oven of 180 degrees Celsius for 30 minutes or until cooked through and the color starts to brown.
+- Bake in the the oven at 180 degrees F for 30 minutes or until the color becomes golden brown.